projectM-visualizer/projectm-eval/docs/Compiler-Internals.md

 #### Function Argument List

 Inside a function argument list, all expressions are collected in a special `prjm_eval_compiler_arg_list` wrapper holding one compiler node object for each potential function argument.
-It also keeps the arugment count as a separate variable for easy access.
+It also keeps the argument count as a separate variable for easy access.

 When the arguments have been collected and the function is reduced in the parser, the action will then compare the